dleidert/bde-lock/docs/translation.md

-RegContextMenuEntry | **entry shown in the drive context menu** | yes RegUninstallDispNam | Program name shown in `System properties > Programs > Uninstall program` | yes RegUninstallComment | Comment shown for the program in `System properties > Programs > Uninstall program` | yes RegUninstallReadme  | The name and repository path of the localized (translated) version of [Readme.md](https://github.com/dleidert/bde-lock/blob/master/Readme.md) | (yes)
+RegContextMenuEntry | **entry shown in the drive context menu** | yes RegUninstallDispNam | Program name shown in `System properties > Programs > Uninstall program` | yes RegUninstallComment | Comment shown for the program in `System properties > Programs > Uninstall program` | yes RegUninstallReadme  | The name and repository path of the localized (translated) version of [README.md](https://github.com/dleidert/bde-lock/blob/master/README.md) | (yes)
 UserLanguageId      | Windows language ID (needs to be set correctly, but not translated) | **no**

 The most important string is `RegContextMenuEntry`.
 It is the one shown in the drive context menu to lock the drive.

+# Translating the projects README.md

+...